Understanding post-red giant branch binaries through stable mass transfer

-Fig. \ref{figure:models} shows that the post-RGB stars with initial primary masses below 2.0 $M_{\odot}$ exhibit a tight luminosity--orbital period relation.
-This stems from the fact that RGB stars follow a core mass--radius relation \citep[e.g.][]{Rappaport1995}.
+Fig. \ref{figure:models} shows that the post-RGB stars with initial primary masses below 2.0 $M_{\odot}$ exhibit a tight luminosity-orbital period relation.
+This stems from the fact that RGB stars follow a core mass-radius relation \citep[e.g.][]{Rappaport1995}.
 The occurrence of stable mass transfer results in the radius of the primary being approximately equal to its Roche lobe radius, which in turn is determined by the orbital separation of the binary \citep[as in Eq.
 2 from][]{Eggleton1983}, and thus to the orbital period, using Kepler's third law.
-In addition, RGB and post-RGB stars follow a strict core mass--luminosity relation \citep[e.g.][]{Refsdal1970,Kippenhahn1981}, which results in the observed luminosity--orbital period relation.
+In addition, RGB and post-RGB stars follow a strict core mass-luminosity relation \citep[e.g.][]{Refsdal1970,Kippenhahn1981}, which results in the observed luminosity-orbital period relation.

-Our post-RGB models reach maximum luminosities of about 2300 $L_\odot$ and 1800 $L_\odot$ for the solar and metal-poor grids respectively, which is consistent with the expectation that they should be below the RGB-tip luminosity (2500 $L_\odot$).
+Our post-RGB models reach maximum luminosities of about 2300 $L_\odot$ and 1800 $L_\odot$ for the solar and metal-poor grids, respectively, which is consistent with the expectation that they should be below the RGB-tip luminosity (2500 $L_\odot$).
 Although the exact value of the RGB-tip luminosity may vary, the value we use is consistent with our models as an upper limit.

-The post-RGB luminosity--orbital period relations for the two metallicities are compared in Fig. \ref{figure:LPorb_relations}, which shows that the relation for $Z=0.00142$ lies at shorter orbital periods than the relation for $Z=0.02$.
+The post-RGB luminosity-orbital period relations for the two metallicities are compared in Fig. \ref{figure:LPorb_relations}, which shows that the relation for $Z=0.00142$ lies at shorter orbital periods than the relation for $Z=0.02$.
 This results from the fact that lower metallicity RGB stars are more compact \citep[e.g.][]{Rappaport1995}.
 The orbital periods of binaries of comparable luminosity can vary by a factor of about two over the metallicity range of the Galactic sample.
 Our post-RGB models for the solar and metal-poor grids reach orbital periods of up to 1600 and 620 days, respectively.